 - 1 cup frozen pineapple juice concentrate, thawed

-- 4 tablespoon soy sauce
+- 4 tablespoons soy sauce

-- 3 teaspoon ground ginger
+- 3 teaspoons ground ginger

 - 3 garlic cloves, minced